 - advocate for policies and programs to meet the needs of members of nondominant groups.

-Current formal affinity groups are below, with links to their own websites.
-If you are interested in starting an affinity group, please contact Brian Norman, Faculty Development Fellow, to discuss the needs, viability, potential scope, and next steps.
+Affinity groups are not part of the formal governance structure (i.e., not a committee), but rather are sites of community engagement and formation.
+Current recognized affinity groups are below, with links to their own websites.
+If you are interested in starting an affinity group, please contact Brian Norman to discuss the needs, viability, potential scope, and next steps.

 Black Faculty, Staff, and Administrators Association (BFASA)

 Dating back to at least to the early 1990s, BFASA is Loyola’s oldest formal affinity group.
 BFASA seeks to make a positive impact on the Loyola community by assisting the University with employee recruitment, employee retention, diversity education, student recruitment, retention, and mentoring.
 BFASA also often coordinates with ALANA Services and the Black Students Association.
 In recent years, BFASA has sponsored a hats-and-gloves drive for local school children and hosts an annual luncheon.
 More information

 Started in 2004, OUTLoyola is a group of faculty, staff, and administrators of all backgrounds who are interested in promoting equality for the LGBT members of the campus community and informed dialogue about LGBT issues at Loyola.
 OUTLoyola also often coordinates with Spectrum, Loyola’s LGBTQIA student organization.
 In recent years, OUTLoyola has hosted social gatherings, sponsored speakers on LGBT issues, and played advisory roles on such initiatives as benefits for legally domiciled adults.
 OUTLoyola also developed and offers Safe Zone training.
 More information